 4. Take a Guided Bike Tour of Marlborough Wineries

 Marlborough is one of New Zealand’s premier wine regions and the best way to experience it is by bike so that no one has to drive.

-The area is renowned for it’s Sauvignon Blancs and with a small group, guide, water and lunch included in the price of tours like this one you’re set for a great day out.
+The area is renowned for it’s Sauvignon Blancs and with a small group, guide, water and lunch included in the price of a tour you’re set for a great day out.

 5. Onsen Hotpools